high1/etl-task/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

 For both containers, [Visual Studio Code](https://code.visualstudio.com/) was used for development.
-All of the code base is linted with ESLint, and uses wide set of [ESLint](https://eslint.org/) to keep the code clean and consistent.
+All of the code base is linted with ESLint, and uses wide set of [ESLint](https://eslint.org/) preconfigured rule sets to keep the code clean and consistent.
 [Prettier](https://prettier.io/) is used for code formatting.
 [ESLint VS Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) is essential for the development.

 ## History